cmu-lib/portfolio_workshop/content/introR.md

 This 2-part introductory workshop aims to teach basic concepts, skills, and tools for working with data in R so that you can get more done in less time, and apply concepts of reproducibility to your research.
 This is an introduction to R designed for participants with no programming experience.
 Part 1 of the workshop covers basic information about R syntax and the RStudio interface, including installing packages and working with vectors.
 Part 2 will cover importing CSV files, working with dataframes, how to deal with factors, how to add/remove rows and columns using the popular dplyr package, and how to calculate summary statistics from a data frame.
 Taking Part 1 and Part 2 is encouraged, but optional.

 Learners should bring a laptop and should already have installed R and RStudio on their computer.
-Installation and set-up instructions, as well as a detailed curriculum for the workshop can be downloaded here.
 ____
 ### Presenters
 Sarah Young <a href='https://github.com/rootsandberries' target='_blank'><img src='../content/img/GitHub-Mark-custom.svg' style='width:15px; padding:0; border:none !important;'></a>